7 Best Bluetooth Thermometers of 2026

 How do I compare Bluetooth thermometer accuracy to a mercury or digital baseline thermometer?

 To verify your Bluetooth thermometer's accuracy, take three consecutive readings from the same site within two minutes and compare the average to a reference digital thermometer.
 A variance of 0.2°F or less is within normal calibration tolerances.
-For ear thermometers, technique matters — the probe must be aimed at the eardrum, not the canal wall.
+For ear thermometers, technique matters — the probe must be aimed at the eardrum, not the canal wall, and the Braun ThermoScan 7+ ExacTemp indicator confirms proper alignment.
 For forehead and temporal models, follow the manufacturer's placement instructions precisely.
 If readings consistently differ by more than 0.5°F from a reference device, contact the manufacturer for calibration guidance or consider returning the unit.

 Related Articles